 Selkirk College

-The college balances access to nature with access to the latest and greatest technology with its freshly renovated computer lab housed at its Castlegar Campus Library, which boasts 50,000 print books in its collection, as well as 250,000 e-books that are available to students, which keeps the college competitive with larger institutions with the quality and quantity of information it can provide students.
-Meanwhile, the Selkirk Technology Access Centre (STAC) is one one of 60 NSERC-funded Technology Access Centres (TACs) across Canada, and one of three located in British Columbia.
+The college offers access to the latest and greatest technology with its freshly renovated computer lab housed at its Castlegar Campus Library, which boasts 50,000 print books in its collection, as well as 250,000 e-books that are available to students, which keeps the college competitive with larger institutions with the quality and quantity of information it can provide students.
+Meanwhile, the Selkirk Technology Access Centre (STAC) is one of 60 NSERC-funded Technology Access Centres (TACs) across Canada, and one of three located in British Columbia.

 Locations